obrassard/PainlessADO/README.md

-# ADO-Accelerator
+# Painless ActiveX Data Objects

-Wrapper for simple SQL Functions of the ActiveX Data Objects C# class (ADO.NET)
+Wrapper for C#'s ActiveX Data Objects Library (ADO.NET) which simplify the use of basics SQL functions.